 These development techniques are commonplace in the supercar world today, but they were unheard of in 1990, and especially unheard of from a company primarily known for making the Civic.
 The NSX, though, wasn’t made like the Civic.
 Honda constructed a brand new plant in Tochigi dedicated to the supercar, where technicians largely hand-built each one.
 Honda even engineered a brand new aluminum spot-welding machine to create the NSX’s chassis.

 The NS-X Concept launched at the 81st Chicago Auto Show to a thunderous reaction.
 The production car debuted at Honda Verno dealerships in September 1990 and spawned a three-year wait list in Japan.
-A silver one helped Winston Wolfe shorten his commute from 30 minutes to 10 (9 minutes and 37 seconds, actually).
+A silver one helped Winston Wolf shorten his commute from 30 minutes to 10 (9 minutes and 37 seconds, actually).
 It became the car that defined the decade.

 Much of what has been written about the NSX goes something like this: It offered supercar performance but with the comfort and reliability of an Accord.
 While true, it doesn’t quite capture how revolutionary the notion of drivability was back in 1990.
 Typical Euro exotics of the era had the usability of a UNIVAC, if UNIVAC also required the strength of the Incredible Hulk to steer and modulate the clutch.
 They needed $10,000 a year just to continue to do basic car things, and even then, problems that wouldn’t be acceptable in a Tata Nano today were commonplace.